rcs-agents/rcl/docs/rcl-formal-specification.md

 ## 8. Embedded Code System

 ### 8.1 Embedded Code Syntax
-RCL allows embedding JavaScript or TypeScript code in specified parts of the language.
+RCL allows embedding JavaScript or TypeScript code in specified parts of the language. **Important**: Embedded code is stored as literal strings in the AST and is not parsed by the RCL parser.

-**Single-line embedded expressions**:
+**Single-line embedded code**:
-- `$js>` - Explicit JavaScript embedded expression
+- `$js>` - Explicit JavaScript embedded code
-- `$ts>` - TypeScript embedded expression
+- `$ts>` - TypeScript embedded code
 - `$>` - Uses default language from `Defaults.expressions.language` (defaults to JavaScript)

 **Multi-line embedded code blocks**: